ACortellari/ACortellari.github.io/tpc/publications_Türkiye_Solu.md

 # [Publications](firstlevel_publications.md) // Türkiye Solu

-Türkiye Solu was a  publication.
+Türkiye Solu was a bi-weekly publication.
 It published 0 issues in İstanbul between  and .

 ## Articles in Scope